Theeb: Plot

-It is 1916.
-Recently orphaned brothers Hussein and Theeb, the second and third sons of a Bedouin sheik of the Howeitat tribe, come from a family of pilgrim guides, and are accustomed to a nomadic lifestyle.
+In 1916, recently orphaned brothers Hussein and Theeb, the second and third sons of a Bedouin sheik of the Howeitat tribe, come from a family of pilgrim guides and are accustomed to a nomadic lifestyle.
 One night, their camp is visited by Edward, a British officer, and an Arab named Marji.
-Custom requires that a goat be slaughtered for the visitors but Theeb, still a boy, has great difficulty bringing himself to do it.
-The officer is carrying a wooden box, rumoured to contain gold, which raises Theeb's curiosity.
+Custom requires that a goat be slaughtered for the visitors, but Theeb, still a boy, has great difficulty bringing himself to do it.
+The officer is carrying a wooden box, rumoured to contain gold, which piques Theeb's curiosity.
 Hussein is asked to guide them to a Roman well lying on the pilgrims' trail, next to the strategic Ottoman railway.
 Men at the camp warn that the trail is rife with bandits.
 Theeb wants to join, but his brother insists on leaving him behind.
-The next day as the group leaves, the boy disobeys his brother and follows them and manages to catch up after a day's walk.
-Despite objections from Hussein and Marji concerning Theeb's presence and fear for his safety, Edward is adamant on continuing their travel immediately, so Theeb stays with the group.
+The next day, as the group leaves, the boy disobeys his brother and follows them, managing to catch up after a day's walk.
+Despite objections from Hussein and Marji concerning Theeb's presence and fear for his safety, Edward is adamant about continuing their travel immediately, so Theeb stays with the group.

 After they reach the well, they discover that it is contaminated by blood from slaughtered bodies thrown into it.
-The group then notice that they are being watched by a group of men in the distance.
+The group then notices that they are being watched by a group of men in the distance.
 They quickly escape, but Edward insists that they continue.
 Hussein leads them to another nearby well in a canyon, where they are ambushed.
 Edward and Marji are suddenly shot dead from a distance.
 Hussein and Theeb hide from the raiders; when night falls, another engagement with the raiders leaves Hussein dead.
 While trying to escape, Theeb trips and falls into the well.
 A raider cuts the water bag rope.
-Theeb manages to climb up the next day, and finds himself stranded in the desert.
+Theeb manages to climb up the next day and finds himself stranded in the desert.
 The boy weeps for his murdered brother and buries him in the sand.